secondo-database/secondo/Algebras/HadoopParallel/README.txt

-3 Fault-tolerance in cluster
+3 Fault-Tolerance in a Cluster

 During the parallel processing, data are kept as files on disks of different computers.
-Sometimes, especially within a cluster of thousands computers, it's common that several computers may crush during the processing, and all the data kept in these computers become inavailable.
+Sometimes, especially within a cluster of thousands of computers, it is common that several computers may crash during the processing, and all the data kept in these computers become inavailable.
-In case of this kind of problem, data must be duplicated on several computers, so to keep the reliability of them.
+In case of this kind of problem, data must be duplicated on several computers, in order to keep the reliability of them.

 In Parallel Secondo, we pick up the simple chained-declustering mechanism to duplicate these files.
-I.e., Nodes are listed one by one into a slaveList, and each file can be duplicated into several successive ~n~ nodes within the slaveList, where the ~n~ is denoted by the user himself.
+I.e., nodes are listed one by one into a slaveList, and each file can be duplicated into several successive ~n~ nodes within the slaveList, where the ~n~ is denoted by the user himself.